St. George Littledale: Later life and death

 Teresa Littledale died suddenly in 1928.
 In 1931 St. George spent six weeks salmon fishing on the Spey in Scotland.
 He returned home ill and died on 16 April.
 He was 79.

 During his main expedition years, Littledale donated 122 mammals to the Natural History Museum from the Caucasus, Central Asia, and Kamchatka.
 Others went to the Liverpool Museum.
 Both museums had already received numerous other trophies over the years as well as quantities of birds and the mammals included many record heads.
 After Littledale died, the Natural History Museum selected 94 additional trophies from about 150 that filled his home, Wick Hill House in Bracknell, Berkshire.
 In Big Game Shooting Records, published the following year, Edgar Barclay wrote:

-"As a hunter of big game in the Northern Hemisphere, the name of Littledale must surely stand alone.
-His success in this sphere has never I think been equalled, most certainly never surpassed."

 A memorial to Littledale appeared in the Geographical Journal.
 It was written by Sir Francis Younghusband, symbol of British exploration in Central Asia and of the Great Game.
 He wrote: